Freedom for People with Disabilities

 - End sub-minimum wage policies for people with disabilities.

-- Employ people with disabilities in integrated employment environments at comparable wages in state government positions; allow state-based institutions to provide flexible work environments for people with disabilities.
+- Employ people with disabilities in integrated employment environments at comparable wages in state government positions.

 - Fund short-term workforce programs, such as apprenticeships and internships, for people with disabilities.

-- Create 55 positions made available to county governments interested in creating a disability access coordinator, and commission, for their counties.
+- Create 55 positions for county governments interested in creating a disability access coordinator, and commission, for their counties.

 - Improve transportation options.